DanielSmith/alap/integrations/next-alap/README.md

 ## Security

-- **No webpack plugins** — this integration targets Vite only.
-No webpack callbacks, no code injection into the build.
 - **No eval or dynamic code generation** — `withAlap()` only sets config flags.
 The components are pure React re-exports.
 - **Dynamic import for web component** — `AlapLayout` uses `import('alap')` inside `useEffect` to avoid `HTMLElement` reference during SSR.
 The import only runs in the browser.
-- **Same security guarantees as `alap/react`** — URL sanitization, config validation, expression parser limits all apply.

 ## Vite only